 Home > Travel information > Special travel needs > Children traveling alone

 Children 5 to 11 years of age who are not accompanied on an aircraft by a parent, legal guardian or someone who is at least 18 years of age are considered unaccompanied minors and are subject to specific restrictions.
-Travel arrangements for these young travelers can be booked at united.com, through the United Customer Contact Center or with your local travel agent.
+Travel arrangements for these young travelers can be booked at united.com or through the United Customer Contact Center.

-- Unaccompanied minors can only travel on flights operated by United or United Express®.
+- Unaccompanied minors can only travel on nonstop flights operated by United or United Express®.
 United does not offer unaccompanied minor service to or from other airlines' flights.
-For tickets purchased on or after December 5, 2013, unaccompanied minors can only travel on nonstop flights.

 - Children younger than 5 years of age are not accepted as unaccompanied minors.

-- Children 5 to 11 years of age who are traveling alone must use our unaccompanied minor service.
+- Children 5 to 11 years of age who are traveling alone must use our unaccompanied minor service and pay the applicable service charge.